There’s no need to break the bank to have a blast in The Mile High City. Here's a weekend itinerary filled with ways to see the city for less.

 Sunday Afternoon

-After a lunch of roasted cauliflower ($4) or chicken tinga tacos ($3.50) at Dos Tacos, it’s over to your last stop of the weekend.
-No visit to Denver would be complete without a bit of craft brewing culture.
+After a brunch of Michelin-recognized pozole and a $5 mimosa at La Diabla Pozole y Mezcal, no visit to Denver would be complete without a bit of craft brewing culture.
 Head to Great Divide Brewing Company's downtown brewery and taproom.
-Here you can sample any of the beers on tap or in bottles, as well as the occasional tap room-only special release — and learn all about the art of brewing on a free, 30-minute tour.
-Cheers to a fun Denver weekend that comes in big on fun and small on spending!
+Here you can sample any of the beers on tap or in bottles, as well as the occasional tap room-only special release — and learn all about the art of brewing on a free 30-minute tour.

 Looking for more things to do?
-Check out these free activities
+Check out these free activities.